caiolucass/caiolucass/README.md

 About me:
 - 🔭 I’m currently working on personal projects that can be viewed at my GitHub
-- 🌱 I’m currently learning about JS, React and HTML/CSS in general...
+- 🌱 I’m currently learning about JS, React and HTML/CSS in general
 - 👯 I’m looking to collaborate on future projects that I can collaborate
 - 📫 How to reach me: https://www.linkedin.com/in/caio-lucas-3886a4140/